wazuh/wazuh-documentation/source/deploying-with-puppet/setup-puppet/install-puppet-agent.rst

 .. note::

-  For correct installation we recommend the use of Puppet versions equal or greater than 5.
-The releases supported by the manifest to install wazuh are as follows:
+  For a correct installation we recommend the use of Puppet versions equal or greater than 5.
+The releases supported by the manifest to install Wazuh are as follows:

   Ubuntu: precise|trusty|vivid|wily|xenial|yakketi